 What Do You Mean “Flexible Printed Circuits Aren’t Printed”?

-Printed Circuit or Membrane Switch Circuit: Conductive polymer Ink, usually silver, screen printed on thin film, typically polyester, to create a specific circuit pattern.
+- Printed Circuit or Membrane Switch Circuit: Conductive polymer ink, usually silver, screen printed on thin film, typically polyester, to create a specific circuit pattern.
+This type of circuit is typically installed on a flat surface that does not bend or flex.

-Flat Flexible Cable, or FFC: Thin copper conductors that are laminated between two layers of polyester insulators to create a cable.
+- Flat Flexible Cable, or FFC: Thin copper conductors that are laminated between two layers of polyester insulators to create a cable.
+These are similar to flex circuits in that they can repeatedly fold and bend without damaging the circuits.